linuxmint/xreader/help/C/xreader.md

 2. In the Open Document dialog, select the file you want to open.

-3. Click Open. atril displays the name of the document in the titlebar of the window.
+3. Click Open. xreader displays the name of the document in the titlebar of the window.

-To open another document, choose FileOpen again. atril opens each file in a new window.
+To open another document, choose FileOpen again. xreader opens each file in a new window.

-If you try to open a document with format that atril does not recognize, the application displays an error message.
+If you try to open a document with format that xreader does not recognize, the application displays an error message.

 To Navigate Through a Document